Department of Justice is now the Department of Communities and Justice. Find out more >

-Prior to Youth on Track, the criminal justice system diverted some young offenders out of the system through the use of cautions and youth justice conferences, however intensive offence-focused case management and interventions were not offered until they received a supervised order with Juvenile Justice.
+Prior to Youth on Track, the criminal justice system diverted some young offenders out of the system through the use of cautions and youth justice conferences, however intensive offence-focused case management and interventions were not offered until they received a supervised order with Youth Justice.
 This often occurs after the young person has had several formal contacts with police.
 Youth on Track offers a service to address criminogenic risk and needs as early as the first formal contact with police for young people who have a greater likelihood of reoffending.

 Youth on Track complements the existing criminal justice system by operating alongside and after formal contact with the system.
 Youth on Track works with young people who may not have committed a serious crime but who exhibit risk factors and delivers evidence-based, offence-focused interventions that target the young person's identified criminogenic risks and needs.
 This process allows Youth on Track to conduct assessments, case management and interventions at an earlier point than previously available.